FAQs and Contact Information

-“Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service becomes an expression of faith.
-Being of Wesleyan heritage, we aspire to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.”
+“Point Loma Nazarene University exists to provide higher education in a vital Christian community where minds are engaged and challenged, character is modeled and formed, and service is an expression of faith.
+Being of Wesleyan heritage, we strive to be a learning community where grace is foundational, truth is pursued, and holiness is a way of life.”

 We welcome and encourage people of all backgrounds as students in our programs.
 Issues that relate to science and faith will be discussed in some classes, and engaging in discussion with individuals with alternative points of view will be encouraged as learning opportunities.
 Students will work within a learning community that is supportive academically, spiritually, and emotionally.

 Contact Information:All specific questions about the general biology program should be directed to: MS in General Biology Program Director Dianne L. Anderson, Ph.D.
 T: (619) 849-2705 E: DianneAnderson@pointloma.edu